blankoworld/makefly/special/about.md

 ## About

-This about page is included into *static* directory.
+This about page is included into *special* directory.

 Just edit *about.md* file to change this text.